Wine Tour to Greece 2023

 - £100 supplement for single occupancy of a double room.

 - £100 discount per person if booked before 1st January 2023 and paid for 10 weeks prior to departure.

 - Transport from the Meeting Point at Athens Airport to the hotel on Day 1, and to the Departure Point at Athens Airport on Day 5.

 - 5 days (including arrival and departure days)/4 nights bed and breakfast in good quality hotel in Nafplio.

 - Coach for all activities in the itinerary.

 - Three full days of visits and tastings.

-- Six visits/tastings, including wineries in areas such as Patras, Nemea and Mantinia.
+- Six visits/tastings, including wineries in key wine producing areas such as Achaia, Nemea and Mantinia.